MSIA/2021-msia423-Chen-Zhiyang-project/README.md

 For example, the user likes "Mac & Cheese" and the app will recommend things like "The Ultimate Spaghetti Carbonara Recipe" and will predict the user would score 4/5 for this recipe.

-The dataset used is from [Food.com](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions).
+The dataset used is from [Food.com](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions) in Kaggle.
 It includes both recipes and user interactions with the recipes.
 It has 180K+ recipes and 700K+ recipe reviews, covering 18 years of user interactions.

 ### Success Criteria